Colditz Cock: Modern replica

 A flyable expanded polystyrene model of the glider was produced by the model kit manufacturer Airfix in its Skycraft range in the 1970s.

 In 1999, a full-sized replica of the Colditz glider was commissioned by Channel 4 and was built by Southdown Aviation Ltd at Lasham Airfield.
 The glider was test flown successfully in 2000 by John Lee on its first attempt at RAF Odiham with Best, Goldfinch and about a dozen of the veterans who had worked on the original more than 55 years earlier proudly looking on.
 Jack Best died later that year.
 The replica is now housed on loan at the Gliding Heritage Centre.

 The programme was shown in 2000 by Channel 4 in the UK as part of a 3-part documentary series called "Escape from Colditz".
 The Channel 4 material was edited to 60 minutes and shown in the US in 2001 as "Nazi Prison Escape" on the Nova television series.

-In March 2012, a radio-controlled, full-sized replica glider was built by Tony Hoskins' UK based glider maintenance/repair company South East Aircraft Services in the Chapel attic and was flown from Colditz for a Channel 4 documentary and launched it (unmanned) from the same roof as had been planned for the original.
+In March 2012, a radio-controlled, full-sized replica glider was built by Tony Hoskins' UK based glider maintenance/repair company South East Aircraft Services in the Chapel attic and was flown from Colditz for a Channel 4 documentary.
+It was launched (unmanned) from the same roof as had been planned for the original.
 The radio-controlled replica made it safely across the river and landed in a meadow 180 metres below.
 The documentary aired in North America on PBS under the title "Escape from Nazi Alcatraz" on 14 May 2014.
 The glider built for this 2012 documentary now forms part of a new museum display in the Chapel Attic in Colditz castle, and opened to the public on the 70th Anniversary of the Liberation of Colditz in April 2015.

 The book Flight from Colditz by Tony Hoskins was published by Pen & Sword in the UK in April 2016.
 It tells not only the story of the original example built by the prisoners, but also details the other replicas built and on display.